jerr0328/jerr0328.github.io/index.md

 * [Berliner Tafel](http://www.berliner-tafel.de/berliner-tafel/) - Sorted unwanted food
 * [Berliner Obdachlosenhilfe](http://www.berliner-obdachlosenhilfe.de/) - Prepared and distributed food for the homeless
 * Habitat for Humanity - Helped build homes in Melbourne, FL
 * Harris High School Design Challenge - Get students involved with Science, Technology, Engineering, and Math (STEM) in local high schools.
 The design challenge consists of teams of high school students creating a mobile application to solve certain challenges.
-My responsibilites included updating the Android framework, judging preliminary presentations by the students, and being a "dispatcher" during the actual competition.
+My responsibilities included updating the Android framework, judging preliminary presentations by the students, and being a "dispatcher" during the actual competition.

 ## Education